christophergandrud/ref_2014_IR_PoliSci/README.md

 </div>

+# Conclusion

+For the International Relations/Political Science 2014 REF we can create highly accurate predictions of Output GPA using only universities' percentage of journal submissions that were from the Google Scholar IR and Political Science top 20 lists.
+Using subject specific knowledge to select two additional journals that are prominent in international political economy allows us to make even better predictions.
+It may be possible to make even better predictions by including information on high impact book publishers.

-# Top 20 (IR + PS) Google Scholar Journals (February 2016)
+# Appendix: Top 20 (IR + PS) Google Scholar Journals (February 2016)

 For reference, the following is a list of the top 20 journals in the Google Scholar IR and Political Science categories.
 We also include the most recent Thomson-Reuters Impact factor to enable comparison between the two metrics.
+Note that the table does not include 40 journals because some journals (*World Politics* and *Journal of Democracy* show up on both the IR and Political Science lists).

 Journal                                        TR Impact Factor